- Focus and Scope

 • Conflicts of interest and disclosure.
 Editors should not use results from papers submitted to them for their own research work without express permission from the author.

 • Authorship of the text.
-Papers submitted should be signed by the author and by anyone else who has played a significant role in planning, organising, conducting or processing the research that the paper is reporting on.
-In cases of co-authorship, the author submitting the text should state explicitly that it contains the names of all the authors, and that these have given their approval to the final version of the paper, for publication in a UAB journal.
+Papers submitted should be signed by the author and by anyone else who has played a significant role in planning, organizing, conducting, or processing the research that the paper is reporting on.
+In cases of co-authorship, the author submitting the text should state explicitly that it contains the names of all the authors, and that these have given their approval to the final version of the paper, for publication in a Sociedad Revista de Psicologia del Deporte journal.

 • Responsibility.
 Authors take full responsibility for the content of their manuscript.